LewisLee26/Enigmac/README.md

 # Enigmacpp

-Enigmacpp is a simulation of the Enigma machine used by the Germans in WWII written in C++ for Python.
+Enigmacpp is a simulation of the Enigma Machine used by the Germans in WWII written in C++ for Python.

 ## Example
-Here is a simple example of how to set up an enigma machine using it's sub-components:
+Here is a simple example of how to set up an enigma machine using its sub-components:
 ```python
 import enigmacpp